CoderFaris/PostureChecker/README.md

 ## Description

-Posture Pal helps you stay mindful of your posture throughout your workday.
+Posture Checker helps you stay mindful of your posture throughout your workday.
 It provides a visual countdown timer and customizable alert to encourage regular posture checks.

 ## Features